zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Luis:  Lighten up!
 When he realizes he’s the butt of the joke, he’ll think it’s hilarious, trust me.

-Patricia:  Couldn’t you just play some other kind o f practical joke, maybe with a whoopee cushion?
+Patricia:  Couldn’t you just play some other kind of practical joke, maybe with a whoopee cushion?

  Luis:  A whoopee cushion?
 That’s child’s play.
 Th is practical joke is worthy of a master prankster!